+433 - Systems and Contemporary Theories in Psychology - A required capstone course for senior psychology majors designed to encourage integration of theories, events, and people in the development of contemporary psychological theory and practice.
+Seminar format that requires active student participation and student projects.
+Prerequisites: senior status, PSYC 200 and 201 and two 300-level psychology courses.
+Four hours.
+Hughes, Riener.

-- 450 Directed Field Studies in Psychology This course provides an opportunity for interested students to gain practical experience with the application of psychological principles and techniques to actual situations through field placement with an appropriate community agency.
+450 - Directed Field Studies in Psychology - This course provides an opportunity for interested students to gain practical experience with the application of psychological principles and techniques to actual situations through field placement with an appropriate community agency.
 Prerequisites: Six hours of upper level psychology and permission of instructor.
 Interested students must meet with the department chair and then submit a proposal for field study placement and anticipated goals at the time of pre-registration for the course.
 Three hours.
+Klaaren, Parker.

-Staff. - 451 Directed Field Studies in Psychology This course may be taken by students who have completed PSYC 450.
+451 - Directed Field Studies in Psychology - This course may be taken by students who have completed PSYC 450.
 It can be a completely new experience in a setting different from the 450 experience or it may be taken in the same setting as 450 was if the student will be assuming new responsibilities.
 Prerequisites: PSYC 450.
 As in PSYC 450, a proposal for each field study is due at the time of pre-registration.
 Three hours.
+Klaaren, Parker.

-Staff. - 455 Internship in Psychology Open to qualified students who seek an immersion experience in a setting consistent with their goals, preparation, and interests.
+455 - Internship in Psychology - Open to qualified students who seek an immersion experience in a setting consistent with their goals, preparation, and interests.
 Students are expected to complete goals agreed upon by themselves, their instructor, and their site supervisor.
 Prerequisites: six hours of upper level psychology and permission of instructor.
 Open to juniors and seniors only.
 Application required; see Internship Program.
 Three hours.
+Klaaren, Parker.

-Staff. - 456 Internship in Psychology This course may be taken by students who have completed PSYC 455.
+456 - Internship in Psychology - This course may be taken by students who have completed PSYC 455.
 It can be a completely new experience in a setting different from the 455 experience or it may be taken in the same setting as 455 was if the student will be assuming new responsibilities.
 Prerequisite: PSYC 455.
 Application required; see Internship Program.
 Three hours.
+Klaaren, Parker.

-Staff. - 491-492 Senior Independent Study An independent study under the guidance of a member of the department.
+491-492 - Senior Independent Study - An independent study under the guidance of a member of the department.
 At least a 3.25 cumulative quality point ratio and approval by the curriculum committee are required.
 Prerequisites: PSYC 200 and 201, senior status.
 Three hours each.
+Staff.

-Staff. - 496-498 Senior Project Senior majors may with departmental approval undertake a substantial research project in some area of psychology.
+496-498 - Senior Project - Senior majors may with departmental approval undertake a substantial research project in some area of psychology.
 Prerequisites: PSYC 200 and 201, senior status.
 Six hours.
 Staff.